Small Continuous Improvements

 “Continuous improvement requires systematic evaluation.
 Continuous improvement requires unfiltered evaluation.”—Anonymous

 In a similar vein, the Japanese are well known for a method called the Kaizen approach which involves small, continuous and incremental improvements to achieve a desired outcome.
 It involves a process of iterations like many software companies and apps undergo today.
 If we improve at 1% a day, consider the result of that improvement over 12 months.
-Few people focus on small improvements because as alluded to earlier, it can be tedious, and it rarely delivers immediate results.
-This same process works in just about every area of our life, particularly our health and well-being.
+Few people focus on slight improvements because it can be tedious and rarely delivers immediate results.
+This same process works in every area of our life, particularly our health and well-being.
 For example, when was the last time you set out to lose weight and became discouraged by the third or fourth week?
-Most people abandon their health campaign at this point preferring to find an easier way that delivers immediate results.
-But as you know, immediate results don’t translate to long term efficacy.
+Most people abandon their health campaign, preferring to find an easier way that delivers immediate results.
+But as you know, immediate results don’t translate to long-term efficacy.
 Author Robert Maurer reminds us once more that the Kaizen principle is not something to be forgotten, but used often in our daily tasks: “Try to see Kaizen as a process that is never done.
 Don’t put it in a drawer, forgotten, once your goal has been reached.
 Kaizen invites us to see life as an opportunity for continuous improvement, for ever-higher standards and expanding potential.”

-If we want to cultivate greatness, we must focus on activities that deliver results and sometimes these can be tedious tasks, which explains why many people abandon them.
-If we set out to pursue a goal, then gradual and continuous improvements is something we must take into account, even if we cannot see the signs of success early in the piece.
-The goal is much too important to leave to chance and so we must give it life by attending to the smallest tasks.
+If we want to improve our life, we must focus on actions that deliver results, and sometimes these are tedious tasks, which explains why many people abandon them.
+If we set out to pursue a goal, then continuous improvements is something we must consider.
+The goal is much too important to leave to chance, and we must give it life by attending to the smallest tasks.
 Equally, we ought to focus on the personal growth that takes place within us while pursuing our goals.
 Success is of little value if we have worked hard to achieve it and are unfulfilled once attained.
 So be purposeful in your intentions towards your goals.
 If you work towards it with a concerted effort, success may be closer than you think.